Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Autoencoders/README.md

 A sparse autoencoder is simply an autoencoder whose training criterion involves a sparsity penalty $\Omega(h)$ on the code layer $h$, in addition to the reconstruction error:
 $$L(x,g(f(x)))+\Omega(h)$$

-Sparse autoencoders are typically used to learn features for another task, such as classiﬁcation.[^deeplearning]
+Sparse autoencoders are typically used to learn features for another task, such as classification.[^deeplearning]

 ### Denoising autoencoders
 Rather than adding a penalty $\Omega$ to the cost function, we can obtain an autoencoder that learns something useful by changing the reconstruction error term of the cost function.